kabascolby/roger-skyline-1/README.md

 I choose to use iptable intead of using ufw for this subject.It's better to understand iptables it's will be usefull in the next project and the requirement for this project is pretty basic there is ton's of tutorials on youtube who can help to make your hands dirty with iptables and it's worthed.
-I've explain each line in the `firewall.sh` script.
+I explained each line in the `firewall.sh` script.

 1. remove all the firewall rules
 2. Setup firewall rules